 Since pavers are manufactured, they’re much easier to install compared to the natural equivalent, flagstone.
 It takes an artistic eye to match up flagstone, but pavers can be made to fit together perfectly.

-Stepping stones are often used to make charming walkways across streams and through public garden trails.
+Stepping stones are often used in creating charming walkways across streams and through public garden trails and grass.
 If you want to add a bit of fun to your yard, stepping stones could be just the thing you need.

 Each stepping stone is cut from natural stone, although they can be made from concrete.
-The size, color, and finish of stepping stones vary due to the range of materials used to make them and customization options.
+The size, color, and finish of stepping stones vary depending on the materials used to make them and customization options.

 Walkways can be created in a landscape or yard using stepping stones surrounded by other aggregates such as pebbles or gravel.
-Another option is to pace them out at intervals across your grass.
+Another option is to pace this landscape rock out at intervals across your grass.
 However, this can make mowing around them difficult.

 Pebbles are smooth rocks that come in a variety of colors and sizes.
-They can be used as ground cover, mulch, direct drainage, and in water features.
-They’re also perfect for creating a clean finish between stepping stones or flagstone on a pathway.
+This natural stone can be used as ground cover, mulch, direct drainage, and in water features.
+They’re also perfect for creating a clean finish between stepping stones, sandstone or flagstone on a pathway.

-Pebbles are an excellent addition to Zen gardens.
+Pebbles are an excellent addition to a Zen garden for example.
 You can also use them to create decorative patterns in garden beds, use them as ground cover and they look great in a rock garden.
 Some people like to add pebbles to the top of planters to help retain the soil’s moisture.

 Boulders are the largest landscaping rock you’ll come across.
-They look incredible in a desert landscape with sun-loving plants such as cacti and succulents.
-They’ll also help to support larger plants such as cacti as it grows.
+These large landscaping rocks look incredible in a desert landscape with sun-loving shrubs such as cacti and succulents.
+Boulders will also help to support larger plants such as cacti as it grows.

-They would also sit nicely alongside focal points and in extensive rock gardens.
+This type of rock would also sit nicely alongside focal points in your yard and in extensive rock gardens.
 You can incorporate them into natural ponds, placed with large plants, or surrounding swimming pools.

 When installing them in your yard, it’s always best to partially bury boulders; otherwise, they can look out of place.

 Artificial rocks can be made from fiberglass, plastic, rubber, or plaster, all lightweight alternatives to the real thing.
-They’re long-lasting and can be purchased in various shapes, sizes, and colors.
+They’re long-lasting and can be purchased per cubic yard in various shapes, sizes, and colors.

 Although artificial rocks are lightweight, they’re usually shaped for wind resistance and can withstand inclement weather conditions.
 These rocks are hollow and can be placed over unsightly objects on your lawn like irrigation equipment or wellheads, making them great for landscaping.

-Some companies will even custom-make rocks, and whatever you can imagine could be made a reality.
+Some companies will even custom-make rocks, and whatever you can imagine in your landscape design could be made a reality.
 These could be seating areas, plant pots, animal habitats, wall veneers, ponds; the list is endless.

 Faux rock features such as seating or ponds could also be constructed as a single piece, saving time and effort when installing.

-If you’re feeling crafty, you could even try making your own.
+If you’re feeling crafty while landscaping, you could even try making your own.
 Check out this video for a DIY boulder idea.

-Incorporating rocks into your landscape can bring your garden to life.
-The versatility of stone is incredible.
-With a proper landscape design, you can create focal points, paths, seating areas or blend them into your flower bed to create a more natural look.
+Incorporating the best landscaping rocks into your landscaping projects can bring your garden and outdoor spaces to life.
+The versatility of landscape rock or stone is incredible.
+With a proper landscape design, you can create focal points, paths, seating areas, create a rock garden or blend them into your flower bed to create a more natural look.

-There are rocks to fit all garden themes, and many provide benefits to your outdoor space.
+There are landscape rocks to fit all garden themes, and many provide benefits to your outdoor space.